Skip to content

 Without talking to your workforce, it’s impossible to know who needs a training course, who needs a stretch project and who needs some individual coaching.
 These conversations not only reveal opportunities for improvement, they also let employees know that their manager cares about them and appreciates their contributions.

 Innovation doesn’t just happen.
 It requires thoughtful action.
-When your company holds a brainstorm session, make sure everyone is heard, with no judgement for ideas that seem wacky at the time.
+When your company holds a brainstorming session, make sure everyone is heard, with no judgment for ideas that seem wacky at the time.
 When you’re brainstorming, there are no bad ideas.

 Next, evaluate each idea for its marketability, profitability and overall feasibility.
 When you’ve distilled your list to a workable idea or two, it’s time to consider a test pilot.